jaxernst/juice-docs/docs/dev/api/extensions/juice-token-resolver/README.md

-# Owner NFT Token Resolver
+# Juicebox NFT Token Resolver

 :::info
 This is the README from the `juice-token-resolver` [GitHub Repository](https://github.com/jbx-protocol/juice-token-resolver).